| About us

 CMC Advisor

-Dr. Tapper is a medicinal and process chemist with drug development and formulation experience at 5 biotechnology companies for >20 years.
-Dr. Tapper will manage all aspects of Chemistry, Manufacturing, and Controls (CMC) and Non-Clinical Development for Cethromycin, as well as support all non-clinical development activities Dr. Tapper began her career at Genzyme Drug Discovery and Development as a Staff Scientist in chemical process development.
-At Genzyme, she worked on several polymer and small molecule candidates.
-In 2004 she moved to Peptimmune as an Associate Director of CMC and technical program management.
-While at Peptimmune, she led the chemistry and development program for a Phase 1 anti-obesity candidate, and also managed the chemistry and manufacturing for several of their peptide therapies.
-In 2007, she moved to Momenta Pharmaceuticals as a Principal Scientist working on a novel anticoagulant compound for acute coronary syndrome in Phase 2 clinical trials.
-Dr. Tapper joined Ferrokin BioSciences in 2007 as a founding employee and was Vice President of CMC and Non-Clinical until its acquisition by Shire Pharmaceuticals in April 2012.
-Dr. Tapper received a Ph.D. in chemistry from Boston University and B.S. in chemistry from Boston College.
-She has been very active in the National American Chemical Society and also in the Northeastern Section of the American Chemical Society (NESACS).
-She was the chair of the NESACS in 2005.
+Dr. Tapper is a chemist with over 20 years of experience in drug discovery and development, with a strong focus on building and advancing start-up biotech companies.
+At AliquantumRx, she leads all aspects of Chemistry, Manufacturing, and Controls (CMC) for Cethromycin and supports non-clinical development activities and cross-functional strategic initiatives.
+Dr. Tapper began her career at Genzyme Drug Discovery and Development, working in chemical process development on both polymer and small molecule candidates.
+In 2004, she joined Peptimmune, a Genzyme spin-off, as Associate Director of CMC and Technical Program Management.
+There, she led the chemistry and development program for a Phase 1 anti-obesity candidate and oversaw manufacturing for several peptide-based therapies.
+In 2007, Dr. Tapper moved to Momenta Pharmaceuticals as a Principal Scientist, contributing to a novel anticoagulant program for acute coronary syndrome in Phase 2 clinical trials.
+She later joined Ferrokin BioSciences in 2008 as a co-founder and served as Senior Vice President of CMC and Non-Clinical Development until its acquisition by Shire Pharmaceuticals in 2012.
+At Ferrokin, she played a key role in the development of an iron chelator for the treatment of transfusional iron overload.
+In 2012, Dr. Tapper was a founding member of Imago Biosciences and served as Chief Technology Officer.
+Imago developed an LSD1 inhibitor for treating myeloproliferative neoplasms and other bone marrow disorders.
+The company went public in 2021 and was acquired by Merck & Co. in 2023 for $1.35 billion.
+Dr. Tapper holds a PhD in Chemistry from Boston University and a BS in Chemistry from Boston College.
+She is actively involved in the American Chemical Society and served as Chair of the Northeastern Section (NESACS) in 2005.

 The company has enlisted Dr. Hugh Rienhoff as a consultant.
-Dr. Rienhoff is a former MD from Johns Hopkins who has brought several drugs to market.
-He is currently the CEO of Imago BioSciences which is a venture-backed, clinical-stage research and development company focused on therapeutics for the treatment of hematologic, immunologic and genetic diseases.
-Imago Biosciences is based in San Francisco with offices in Boston and the UK.
-He sold an iron chelator company Ferrokin to Shire.
+Dr. Rienhoff is a former MD from Johns Hopkins.
+Most recently, he was the CEO of Imago BioSciences – a company focused on therapeutics for the treatment of hematologic, immunologic and genetic diseases.
+Dr. Rienhoff took the company public in 2021 and Imago was acquired by Merck in 2023.